a-b-street/docs/book/src/proposals/seattle_bikes/README.md

 The vision here will just be limited to adding bike lanes, protected by planter boxes or just paint, to existing road-space, usually by sacrificing street parking or an extra driving lane.
-There are plenty of other changes I want to see involving ligh rail, bus frequencies, Stay Healthy Streets, and zoning changes... but that's not the focus here.
+There are plenty of other changes I want to see involving light rail, bus frequencies, Stay Healthy Streets, and zoning changes... but that's not the focus here.

 ## Disclaimer